 Did you know that an estimated 15 million Americans use some form of acid-blocking drug such as Nexium, Prilosec or Prevacid?
-That includes me.
-I’m doing my darndest to get off Prilosec.
 Their job is to block the production of stomach acid, but actually we need stomach acid to digest food.
 Reducing stomach acid leaves us open and vulnerable to other not-so-great issues.
-My esophagus was damaged during chemotherapy (radiation?)
-13 years ago, which has resulted in occasional acid reflux, particularly with tomato sauce and eating late in the evening.
+My esophagus was damaged during chemotherapy 19 years ago, which has resulted in occasional acid reflux, particularly with tomato sauce and eating late in the evening.
 It’s not easy to quit, but let me share with you why it’s important to look at other options!

 We’ve all heard these phrases: Heartburn, Acid Reflux and gastroesophageal reflux disease (GERD).
 The drugs mentioned earlier are part of a family of proton pump inhibitors or PPIs.
 They work, but come with risks and, believe it or not, we actually don’t want them blocking our stomach acid.
 Read on.